 Refusing to understand each other’s feelings, demanding that your partner lives up to your expectations, and making them feel guilty for not doing so is caused by a lack of empathy.
-If both parties in a relationship are empathetic and compassionate towards each other, the relationship would be healthy.
+If both partners in a relationship are empathetic and compassionate towards each other, the relationship would be healthy.

 Fundamentally, several psychological conditions may lead to a lack of empathy and unhealthy behaviors.
+Some causative factors are:

 - Anger issues

-- Acknowledge and take responsibility for your role in the unhealthy relationship;
+- Acknowledge and take responsibility for your role in the unhealthy relationship

-- Seek help from a professional counselor;
+- Seek help from a professional counselor

-- Work on being understanding and compassionate towards each other;
+- Work on being understanding and compassionate towards each other

-- Replace unhealthy behavior with healthy ones.
+- Replace unhealthy behavior with healthy ones

 Emotional maturity can help you identify unhealthy behaviors and avoid them in your relationship.
 Recognizing psychological triggers early on is a great way of predicting and avoiding unhealthy relationships.
 Below are some tips that can help you tell whether a situation is potentially toxic:

-- Know your boundaries and make them clear to your partner;
+- Know your boundaries and make them clear to your partner

-- Understand which triggers make you portray unhealthy behavior;
+- Understand which triggers make you portray unhealthy behavior

-- Do not ignore red flags no matter how insignificant they seem;
+- Do not ignore red flags no matter how insignificant they seem

-- Look for happiness within so that you do not rely on your partner for it;
+- Look for happiness within so that you do not rely on your partner for it

-- Be ready to walk away from a relationship that makes you unhappy.
+- Be ready to walk away from a relationship that makes you unhappy

 As human beings, we are not perfect, and even a good relationship may have brief periods of behaviors that could be labeled toxic on the part of one or both partners.
 But toxic relationships feel bad all the time and are draining.
 If not corrected, they have the potential to be extremely harmful to our well-being.